-- Do my first two sentences follow the required "question-answer" format? - Did I use no more than two forms of "to be" words (is, am, are, was, were, be, being, been)? - □ Circle (to be) words in red.) - Did I choose synonyms instead of repeating main words?
+- Do my first two sentences follow the required "question-answer" format? - □ Did I use no more than two forms of "to be"? (is, am, are, was, were, be, being, been) Circle to be words in red. - Did I choose synonyms instead of repeating main words?
 Underline repeated words in blue. - Did I use concrete words that are specific, vivid, and sensory?
 Underline vague words in green. - Did I check my "Weak Words" list against my paragraph?
-Underline any of these in green. - Did I vary my sentence structure by - beginning one sentence with paired adjectives? - beginning one sentence with a present ("-ing") participial phrase? - using a simile? - Did my composition follow a logical, orderly sequence? - Did I write concisely, avoiding wordiness?
-Cross out unnecessary words or phrases. - Did I write a strong closing sentence that gives a feeling of ending?
+Underline any of these in green. - □ Have I correctly varied my sentence structure by - \\beginning one sentence with paired adjectives? - \\beginning one sentence with a present (-ing) participial phrase? - \\using a simile? - Did I avoid wordiness by crossing out unnecessary words, phrases, or sentences? - Did I write a strong closing sentence that wraps up the report?

 - Did I put my name and date in the upper right-hand corner? - □ Is my paragraph 5-7 sentences long?
-How many? - □ Did I indent my first sentence?
+How many sentences? \\\\\ - □ Did I indent my first sentence?
 If not, draw an arrow → to show that you need to indent. - Did I leave margins around my paragraph?
-If not, draw a light pencil line down right side of page. - Did I remember to skip every other line?
+If not, draw a light pencil line down right side of page. - $\Box$ Did I remember to skip every other line?
 If not, draw a light X on each line you want to skip. - Did I use good spacing between words and sentences?
 If not, draw two vertical lines II to separate. - Did I double-check my spelling?
 Circle suspected words; look up and make changes. - Did I double-check capitalization and punctuation?
-Correct any errors. - Did I use complete sentences, avoid run-on sentences, and avoid misplaced modifiers? - Did I finish and turn in my mindmap? - Did I correctly use this Checklist, and did I make corrections before writing my revision? - □ BEFORE TURNING IN MY WORK: Did I staple my papers together in this order: Worksheet on the very bottom, "sloppy copy" on top of that, neatly rewritten copy next, and this Checklist on the very top?
+Correct any errors. - Did I use complete sentences?
+Did I check for run-on sentences and misplaced modifiers? - Did I complete and turn in my Fact-Gathering Worksheet (pp. 9-3 to 9-5)? - Did I correctly use this Checklist along with colored pencils?
+Did I make corrections before revising? - □ BEFORE TURNING IN MY WORK: Did I staple my papers together in this order: Worksheet on the very bottom, "sloppy copy" on top of that, neatly rewritten copy next, and this Checklist on the very top?